-The story already has played out somewhat at Scientific Games (NASDAQ:SGMS), which is up 45% so far this year.
+The story already has played out somewhat at Scientific Games (NASDAQ:SGMS), which is up more than 30% from a year ago.
 But the growth story isn’t necessarily over.

 Only a few years ago, Scientific Games was a sleepy, low-growth provider of lottery tickets and terminals.
 But that changed in quick succession.

 It also became one of the most indebted companies in the U.S. markets and still is.
-The combination of that debt and careful cost controls at casinos, particularly in the U.S., kept SGMS stock below $20 to start the year.
+The combination of that debt and careful cost controls at casinos, particularly in the U.S., kept SGMS stock suppressed.

 But it now looks like the long-awaited “replacement cycle” of slot machines is arriving and that could be hugely beneficial for Scientific Games and its smaller, similar rival Everi Holdings Inc (NYSE:EVRI).
 And considering how much leverage is still on the balance sheet, there’s a case for SGMS to clear $100 — yes, $100 — if its profit growth accelerates.

 That’s not a guarantee, obviously, but it’s the nature of highly indebted companies.
 Leverage is a weight when those companies struggle, and it’s a springboard when they grow.

 In the case of Chesapeake Energy Corporation (NYSE:CHK), leverage has been a weight.
 After optimism about stable energy prices and Chesapeake’s improved balance sheet boosted CHK stock in 2017, it was nothing but downhill in 2018.